xcmyz/FastSpeech/README.md

 test_target = torch.stack([torch.Tensor([0, 2, 3, 0, 3, 2, 1, 0, 0, 0]),
                            torch.Tensor([1, 2, 3, 2, 2, 0, 3, 6, 3, 5])])
 ```
+- In the turbo mode, `prefetcher` prefetches training data and this operation may cost more memory.
 - The output of LengthRegulator's last linear layer passes through the ReLU activation function in order to remove negative values.
 It is the outputs of this module.
 During the inference, the output of LengthRegulator pass through `torch.exp()` and subtract one, as the multiple for expanding encoder output.
 During the training stage, duration targets add one and pass through `torch.log()` and then calculate loss.
 - For example:
 ```python